UK in talks with Westinghouse over new nuclear power plant in Wales - The Times | Headlines

 Britain is in talks with U.S. nuclear reactor company Westinghouse on building a new atomic power plant on Anglesey in Wales, The Times reported.

-If it gets the go-ahead the new plant at Wylfa would be able to generate enough electricity to power more than six million homes and could be operational in the mid-2030s, The Times reported.
+If it gets the go-ahead the new plant at Wylfa would be able to generate enough electricity to power more than six million homes and could be operational in the mid-2030s, The Times said.
+The government said nuclear had a key role to play in reducing Britain's reliance on fossil fuels and exposure to volatile gas prices.

+"We are seeking to approve at least one more large-scale nuclear project this Parliament to strengthen our energy security, and create thousands of jobs across the country," a spokesperson said.
+"We recognize how important it is that we can manufacture fuel in Wales and the wider UK and maintain a skilled workforce in the sector."

+Japan's Hitachi Ltd scrapped plans to build a nuclear power plant at the Wylfa site a year ago after it failed to find private investors or secure sufficient government support for the project.
+The decision left only the British arm of France's EDF and China General Nuclear Power Corp building in the nuclear sector, where around half of UK plants are set to close in the next few years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)